new-sankaku/stable-diffusion-webui-simple-manga-maker/README.md

 To use your own custom workflow you need to first export it in api format.
 This is achieved by opening up the comfyui settings menu and then enabling [Enable Dev Mode Options].
 Once thats done you should see a [Save (API Format)] button in your sidebar.

+If you wanna be able to change prompts, width, height, model, etc. without changing your workflow everytime you have to add placeholders to your workflow file.
+The available placeholders are the following:
+- "%prompt%"
+- "%negative_prompt%"
+- "%cfg%"
+- "%steps%"
+- "%sampler%"
+- "%scheduler%"
+- "%model%"
+- "%seed%"
+- "%vae%"
+- "%width%"
+- "%height%"

+If you want to see an example of how this is done then take a look at the sample_workflow.json file.

 # Install
 https://github.com/new-sankaku/stable-diffusion-webui-simple-manga-maker.git
 <img src="https://new-sankaku.github.io/SP-MangaEditer-docs/install.png" width="800">